OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 Specify this tag to treat the JavaScript/TypeScript function as an Excel custom function.

-This tag is required to generate metadata for the custom function.
+This tag is required to create metadata for the custom function.

 There should also be a call to `CustomFunctions.associate("id", functionName);`